shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 ### Ubuntu PC
 A Ubuntu (18.04 recommended) PC is required.
 For RViz visualization of input/output topics published from the J7, it is assumed that ROS (Melodic recommended) is installed on the Ubuntu PC.

-Once finding the IP address assigned to J7 EVM (using a serial port communications program, for example, `minicom`), connect to J7 Linux with SSH:<br>
+Once finding the IP address assigned to J7 EVM (using a serial port communications program, for example, `minicom`), connect to J7 Linux with SSH:
 ```
 ssh root@<J7_IP_address>
 ```